 Activity scheduling

 This form of CBT seeks to assist individuals in scheduling activities that positively impact their mood.
 Identifying and scheduling useful habits like taking a walk or meditating could increase the possibility of going through with it.
-In some cases, professionals might recommend sticker charts or rewards to incentivize the individual to complete the activity.
+In some cases, professionals might recommend sticker charts or rewards to incentivize the individual to complete the cognitive activity.

 Looking for an experienced therapist who offers CBT?

-Know what type of professional you want
+Know what kind of professional you want

 Search for an affordable alternative

-The high cost of therapy may be a barrier for some clients, particularly in metro areas like New York City or Washington DC.
-While the Affordable Care Act and other administrative developments seek to improve the availability of mental health treatment and the ability to find a therapist for cognitive-behavioral therapy, many clients struggle to pay for frequent appointments.
+The high cost of therapy may be a barrier for some clients, particularly in metro areas like New York City or Washington, DC.
+While the Affordable Care Act and other administrative developments seek to improve the availability of mental health treatment and the ability to find a therapist for cognitive behavioral therapy, many clients struggle to pay for frequent appointments.

 For some, insurance can provide an affordable solution.
 In addition, many therapy providers offer sliding scale fees and discounts for those struggling to afford mental health services.
 Internet-based therapy can often be cheaper than in-person solutions as well.